You’re sitting at your computer, dreaming of fly fishing, and wondering what your next destination will be.

 Bring your wading gear for hopping out of the boat onto the flats, or for wading out right from your hotel (if you didn’t get enough fishing during your 8-hour tour, that is).

 In the Xcalak National Reef Park, fishing is catch-and-release (release comes after you take a photo of your catch, of course).
 This keeps the population healthy and means there’s always plenty to catch.

 The Park’s daily entrance fee is payable to Park officials and it includes a wristband to show that you’ve paid to use the park.

 You also need to purchase a Mexican fishing license, which you can buy weekly, monthly, or yearly.
 Buy it online or buy it when you arrive, just be sure to buy it before you start fishing.

 Famous for permit and bonefish

 The most popular fish in Xcalak are permit and bonefish, but there’s a lot more than that for you to hook.
 Talk to your guide about what you want to try for – snook, tarpon, barracuda, or jacks.
 Grand slams are not uncommon in Xcalak, so set your sights high!

 And stay open to opportunity, as you never know what you might come across while looking for something else…

-This fly fishing service can book your tour and accommodations, and has access to a network of Xcalak guides.
-They’re partnered with Hotel Tierra Maya. https://www.thexflats.com/
+This fly fishing service can book your tour and accommodations and has access to a network of Xcalak guides.
+They’re at the Hotel Tierra Maya. https://www.thexflats.com/